zhouhufeng/FAVORannotator/README.md

 ![Resource Requirements](https://github.com/zhouhufeng/FAVORannotator/blob/main/Docs/Tutorial/Tables/table1.png)

-**Basics of PostgreSQL**
+**Overall Introduction of FAVORannotator and backend database**

 FAVORannotator relies upon the PostgreSQL Database Management System (DBMS) to achieve its performance.
 PostgreSQL is a free and open-source software emphasizing extensibility and SQL compliance.
 It is a highly stable DBMS, backed by more than 20 years of community development.
 PostgreSQL is used to manage data for many web, mobile, geospatial, and analytics applications.
 Its advanced features, including diverse index types and configuration options, have been carefully selected for FAVORannotator so that end users do not need to worry about the implementation.
 Installing FAVORannotator requires only 3 steps:

-1. Install and run PostgreSQL.
+I.	Install and run PostgreSQL (depends on different systems).
-2. Import FAVORv2 data into PostgreSQL.
-3. Tell FAVORannotator where to find the running database.
+II.
+Import FAVOR database into PostgreSQL and run FAVORannotator (universal).

 How to use FAVORannotator will be explained from the above 3 main steps.
 PostgreSQL is available in most platforms.
-Thus, running FAVORannotator on each only varies with regard to the **(I)** step, while steps **(II)** and **(III)** remain consistent.
+Thus, running FAVORannotator on each only varies with regard to the **(I)** step, while steps **(II)** remain consistent.
+We will first discuss the universal steps of import backend database and run FAVORannotator **(II)**.
 Depends on the differences of the **(I)** step, all the following discussions will be elaborated.

-**Run FAVORannotator locally (on different platforms)**

-The following steps have been written for several primary scenarios in order to best account for all possibilities.

-**Installing and running FAVORannotator on Harvard&#39;s slurm cluster**

--------------------**(N)** Obtain FAVORannotator database------------------------------------------------

-1. Download the FAVORannotator data file from the FAVOR website: [http://favor.genohub.org](http://favor.genohub.org/)

--------------------**(I)** PostgreSQL installation and running-----------------------------------------------
+**Import Database into PostgreSQL and Run FAVORannotator**

-2. Set up the database on slurm cluster
-3. Install the fasrc VPN ([https://docs.rc.fas.harvard.edu/kb/vpn-setup/](https://docs.rc.fas.harvard.edu/kb/vpn-setup/))
-4. Access the fasrc VDI ([https://docs.rc.fas.harvard.edu/kb/virtual-desktop/](https://docs.rc.fas.harvard.edu/kb/virtual-desktop/))
-5. Create a folder on fasrc where you would like to store the database (mkdir \&lt;FAVORannotator Folder\&gt;)
-6. Create a database server 1.
-Click &quot;My Interactive Sessions&quot; at the top.
-2. Click &quot;Postgresql db&quot; on the left.
-3. Configure the server

--------------------**(II)** Import FAVORv2 backend database into PostgreSQL --------------------------
+Once PostgreSQL database is booted up and running, backend datbase can be imported and then FAVORannotator can be executed as follows.

-7. Once the server is running, set up the database:
+1. Once the server is running, set up the database:

 1) Load the postgres module